LibertyChaser/twitter-sentiment-analysis/README.md

 4. Push your changes to your forked repository.
 5. Create a pull request on the original repository.

-We will review your pull request and merge your changes if everything looks good.
+I will review your pull request and merge your changes if everything looks good.
 Please ensure your code follows best practices and is properly documented.